easbarba/apito_backend.go/README.md

 ## Container

-A compose container file is also available to easy the development start up, also found in the ops folder.
+A compose container file is available to easy the development start up.

     $ docker-compose down